-If you’re a fan of horror and/or theatre, you will inevitably encounter the term grand guignol and, if you’re like me, wonder what it means, and from where it comes.
-The French phrase grand guignol has been absorbed into the English lexicon as a term to describe any excessively gruesome and gory spectacle, but its origins are much more specific than current usage suggests.
+If you’re a fan of horror and/or theatre, you will inevitably encounter the term grand guignol and, if you’re like me, wonder what it means and from where it comes.
+The French phrase grand guignol has been absorbed into the English lexicon as a term to describe any excessively gruesome and gory spectacle, but its origins are much more specific.
 Le Théâtre du Grand-Guignol was a theatre founded in Paris by Oscar Méténier in 1894.
 Operating for 65 years, it produced one-act plays, many of which focused on violent and erotic works of horror.

 The theatre was opened by Oscar Metenier, a writer and police secretary, who created slice-of-life plays about the Parisian underlife and stories of true crime.
 Metenier was a follower of Naturalism: a movement in late 19th Century theatre that attempted to create a perfect illusion of reality.
 Naturalistic works often exposed the dark harshness of life, with themes of poverty, racism, sex, prejudice, disease, prostitution, and filth.

 After a couple of years at the helm, Metenier handed the theatre over to Max Maurey, who saw the commercial potential of the theatre and, in particular, capitalized upon its darker side.
 Maurey incorporated melodrama into the Grand-Guignol’s acting style to heighten the emotion of the more sensational elements while keeping Naturalism as the guiding principle for characters and situations.
 It was under Maurey that the style of the Grand Guignol became renowned throughout Europe and, eventually, the world.

 — text from Theatre of Blood web site.